URL path: Index page // Antimony (Sb)

 How is someone exposed to Antimony?

-• As antimony is naturally found in the environment, the general population is exposed to low doses every day, mainly from food, drinking water, and air.
+• Antimony is naturally found in the environment, so the general population is exposed to low daily doses, mainly from food, drinking water, and air.

 • It may be in the air near industries that process it, such as foundries, coal-fired plants, and incinerators.